wp-plugins/drop-shadow-boxes/readme.txt

 * Initial beta release.

 == Upgrade Notice ==

+= 1.2.3 =
+Fixed an issue that affected the display of the widget in some themes

 = 1.2.2 =
 Fixed an issue that affected the creation of new pages and posts